Alternatives to College for a Great IT Career

 But while you may not need a degree for these jobs, you do need training to get these skills.
 Shark Tank star/Dallas Mavericks owner Mark Cuban often blogs about new forms of education -especially in the tech world – that “work with local businesses to tailor education to corporate needs and create better job opportunities”.
 Today we are seeing these alternatives appear.
 There is almost an unlimited amount of training available online – much of it free.
 In St. Louis there is the new LaunchCode program that connects candidates with structured online training then pairs them with local companies in a form of apprenticeship.
 Across the country, we are seeing the rise of coding “boot camps” imitating the format Centriq pioneered over ten years ago filling a need for programmers that colleges can’t.
 The immersive Centriq Training format is a hands-on, “technology only” training that takes only four months – not four years.
 And, only Centriq offers a choice between Full-Stack Web Development and IT Systems and Security.
 That’s why Centriq has placed graduates in the IT departments of over 875 Midwest companies.

 THE CHOICE IS YOURS

 If college is not for you, there are multiple options to gain the job skills that can lead to not just a great job but to a fulfilling and financially stable career.
-If you’d like more information on how to get started as an IT professional or a programmer/coder, visit Centriq Training.
+If you’d like more information on how to get started as an IT professional or a programmer/coder, visit Centriq Training or see our thorough guide on college degrees vs IT career training programs.
 In just four months, you could be on your way to a great new career in technology.